 But in your living trust, you will designate a series of fallback trustees to take over when you die or become incapacitated.
 We lawyers call these people “successor trustees.”
 The moment you are incapable of acting as trustee, someone else can immediately take over—whether it’s your spouse, a child, a lawyer, a bank, or whoever you choose.
 Using their powers as trustee, coordinated with the power of attorney for property you have granted to them or to others, this person can pay your bills, manage your investments, or whatever else needs to be done.

 While you are alive, your trustee can do this work only for your benefit.
 Why?
 Because even though you are lying unconscious in a hospital, you are still the legal beneficiary of the trust.

 I should mention at this point that for a variety of legal and tax reasons, a living trust is not the appropriate bucket for certain kinds of assets, including annuities, IRAs, 401(k)s, 403(b)s, and TSA investments.
 Other vehicles are needed for those assets, and we will deal with them under Mistake #5.
 For now, however, you just need to know that a proper durable power of attorney for property can give the same person similar control over these other kinds of retirement plans and investments.
 That’s why both kinds of documents must exist, and must be designed to work together.

 Your attorney can also advise you on the use of an irrevocable trust as part of a strategy to obtain public assistance benefits such as Medicaid and Veterans Administration aid to help pay for long-term care and nursing home bills.

 Our knowledgeable attorneys can help you with all your living trust needs.
-Attend one of our seminars for a FREE consultation.
+Attend one of our seminars.